Occlusal Therapy New York City

 - Facial Muscle Tenderness (which can extend to the neck or shoulders)

 - Tooth pain

 Occlusal therapy involving bite analysis, possible splint therapy, and occlusal adjustments can improve these problems and symptoms and often provide a complete solution.

-For more information or to schedule a occlusal therapy consultation with Dr. Kissel, contact his office in the New York City and Manhattan area at (212) 702-9088.
+For more information or to schedule a occlusal therapy consultation with Dr. Kissel, contact his office in the New York City area at (212) 702-9088.